.

 - Ability to lead.
 Experience in leading, managing and /or supervising team members.

 - Strong communication and interpersonal skills.
 Comfortable speaking with residents and explaining technical information in accessible ways.
-Training will be provided on details/technical information for air monitoring program.
+Training will be provided on details/technical information for the air monitoring program.

 - Minimum 2 years experience canvassing, door-to-door, and building relationships with community members and partners.
 Experience in community organizing, outreach, or environmental advocacy (preferred, but not required).